gm-olivier/erlskeletor_cowboy/README.md

 ```bash
 make
 ```
-To run the erlang shell and launch everything
+To run the erlang shell and launch everything:
 ```bash
 make shell
 ```